joeyz0z/joeyz0z.github.io/index.md

 ## About Me

-I am a Ph.D. student at Xidian University and advised by Prof.(https://web.xidian.edu.cn/bchen/)[Bo Chen].
+I am a Ph.D. student at Xidian University and advised by Prof. [Bo Chen](https://web.xidian.edu.cn/bchen/).
 My long-term research goal is to build an explainable multi-modality cognition system in which machines can reason, make logical decisions, and generate content like humans.

 ## Research Interests
 My current research lies in multi-modality understanding and generation.
 My research areas involve: